-Before students register for classes, they must be advised by a faculty member or counselor.
+Before students register for classes, a faculty member or counselor must advise them.
 In addition, students must be in full compliance with all other College policies and requirements.

 Registration is not complete until all forms are completed and submitted and tuition and fees are paid in full.
 Students who do not pay or make financial arrangements with the Business Office will have their registrations canceled.